bashojs/basho/README.md

 ### Arguments and Reusable Expressions

 Sometimes you want to pass additional arguments or reuse an expression multiple times in the pipeline.
-You can define expressions with the -d option and they get stored as fields in a variable named 'k'.
+You can define expressions with the 'define' option -d and they get stored as fields in a variable named 'k'.
 See usage below.

 Here's how to use the define option to pass arguments